 As an opera director, she staged Le Grand Macabre by György Ligeti, work that has been represented in the opera house La Monnaie in Brussels, the Rome Opera, the English National Opera in London, the Liceo of Barcelona, Teatro Colon in Buenos Aires, and came to Australia in 2010 as part of Adelaide Festival.
 The success of this production, that won many prizes in Europe and was edited in DVD, led the La Monnaie director to propose another work, also co-directed with Alex Ollé, Oedipe by George Enescu, a production of the Theatre de la Monnaie and Teatro Colon of Buenos Aires premiered in 2011.

-Last November 2012 she was invited by Teatro Colón of Buenos Aires to direct the world premiere of a new version of Wagner's Ring Cycle, after Katharina Wagner left the project.
+November 2012 she was invited by Teatro Colón of Buenos Aires to direct the world premiere of a new version of Wagner’s Ring Cycle, after Katharina Wagner left the project.
 The piece collected a great success both of audience and critics, especially among the German, Austrian and Spanish press.
-This production will appear in a DVD edition, together with a 90 minute documentary by German TV Deutsche Welle.
+This production appeared in a DVD edition, together with a 90 minute documentary by German TV Deutsche Welle.